mckinsey/vizro/vizro-core/docs/pages/user_guides/layouts.md

 ## Using the default layout
 The `layout` argument of the [`Page`][vizro.models.Page] model is optional.
-If no layout is specified, all charts/components will automatically be stacked underneath each other.
+If no layout is specified, all charts/components will automatically be stacked horizontally.
 If that is your desired layout, you can create your charts/components without providing a [`Layout`][vizro.models.Layout].

 !!! example "Default Layout"
     === "app.py"